chengly70/OB/RateModel/SSapprox/README.md

 anMeanOnly.m -- function to iteratively solve for shifted mean with no noise

-an_MethOrd1.m -- derived from original method in Barreiro & Ly '17 but augmented to include specific OB firing rate model
+an_MethOrd1.m -- function to approx SS stats, solving equations self-consistently.
+Derived from original method in Barreiro & Ly '17 but augmented to include specific OB firing rate model

 get_GsRand.m -- script detailing how random Gs are generated after getting good coup strengths from Monte Carlo of firing rate (mc_Rest.m)